masolimano/maneage/README-hacking.md

 Finally, we'll just import all the configuration-Makefiles with a wildcard (while ignoring `LOCAL.mk` that was imported before).
 Also, all workhorse-Makefiles are imported in the proper order using a Make `foreach` loop.
-This finishes the general view of the pipeline's implementation.
+This finishes the general view of the template's implementation.

 In short, to keep things modular, readable and manageable, follow these
 recommendations: 1) Set clear-to-understand names for the